mhinz/vim-galore/README.md

 | first entry    | `:cfirst`    | `:lfirst`    |
 | last entry     | `:clast`     | `:llast`     |

+Mind that the quickfix and location windows don't need to be open for these commands to work.

 See `:h quickfix` for more information and a full list of commands.

 For conciseness, _quickfix_ and _location_ are often abbreviated as _qf_ and